Anna Heilferty: Washington Spirit

 Heilferty, a fan of the Washington Spirit as a child, trained with the team during the COVID-19 pandemic in 2020.
 The Spirit selected her with the 19th-overall pick in the 2021 NWSL Draft.
 She was the first Boston University player to be drafted into the NWSL.
 Heilferty made her professional debut on April 10, 2021, in the 2021 NWSL Challenge Cup.
 The team played her in multiple positions, including on both wings, at left back, and as a midfielder.
 She played 47 minutes as a substitute for Tara McKeown in the 2021 NWSL Championship match against the Chicago Red Stars, which the Spirit won 2–1.
 On January 17, 2023, the Spirit extended Heilferty's contract through 2024 with an option for an additional year.
 The team also officially converted her to a defender.
 On February 25, 2023, the Spirit announced that Heilferty would miss the 2023 season due to an anterior cruciate ligament injury suffered during preseason.

 Heilferty made her return to the pitch on March 23, 2024, in the Spirit's 2024 home opener match against Bay FC.
 In her second match back from injury, Heilferty suffered a season-ending ACL tear on April 26.
 It would be Heilferty's second ACL injury in just over a year.
 At the end of the season, Heilferty's option was declined and she was rendered a free agent.

 Houston Dash

 On September 12, 2025, Heilferty signed with the Houston Dash through the end of the 2025 NWSL season.
 She made her Dash debut on September 19, coming on as an 80th-minute substitute in a match against Chicago Stars FC.
 Six minutes after entering the match, Heilferty earned a penalty kick after forcing a handball from an opposing defender; the ensuing attempt by Dash teammate Yazmeen Ryan was saved by Alyssa Naeher and the match ended 1–0 in Houston's favor.

+Tampa Bay Sun

+In April 2026, USL Super League club Tampa Bay Sun FC signed Heilferty as a free agent.
+Heilferty made 6 appearances for Tampa Bay as the Sun finished second-to-last in the standings.
+On June 12, 2026, the Sun announced that Heilferty would not be returning to the club for the next season.

+Montreal Roses

+Canadian club Montreal Roses FC announced, on September 8, 2026, that they had signed Heilferty through the remainder of the Northern Super League season.

 International career

-The United States women's national under-23 soccer team selected Heilferty for the 2022 Three-Nations Tournament in Sweden.
+The United States under-23 national team selected Heilferty for the 2022 Three-Nations Tournament in Sweden.